baylonp/Tyre-Anomaly-Detection/README.md

 As you can see, in the second picture, the curves are very distant from one another.
 A clear sign of overfitting.

+Other important metrics we used to validte our model were:
+- Precision: The precision is calculated as the ratio between the number of Positive samples correctly classified to the total number of samples classified as Positive (either correctly or incorrectly). ### The precision measures the model's accuracy in classifying a sample as positive.
+When the precision is high, you can trust the model when it predicts a sample as Positive.
+Thus, the precision helps to know how the model is accurate when it says that a sample is Positive.
+- Recall:

 ## Image processing